 5. Missed follow-ups.
 Are your sales reps forgetting to make a follow-up call or email?
 You are in danger of making the prospect feel neglected prompting them to move to a competitor.

 6. Lack of lead nurturing.
 How are you currently nurturing your leads?
 Is your sales team focusing on the ‘good’ leads rather than the leads who require relationship building and extensive follow up?

-We feel that leads are undervalued by building product companies.
+We feel that construction marketing leads are undervalued by building product companies.
 I don’t think this is maliciously but instead through lack of organisation through in-efficient systems.
 It could be that resources to send to clients aren’t in a central location or repetitive tasks such as allocating leads and data entry may not be automated – eating into a salesperson’s time.

 Perhaps the buyer’s journey hasn’t been defined?
 Maybe there is confusion or a lack of communication between sales and marketing on who should be sending what content and when?